 Welcome to the Transactions 2020the event at which the most important heads of the Digitization-, Payment– and Banking-industry.

-In the industry, it has long been no secret that the payment and banking organised event Transactions goes into the second round on November 19th!
+In the industry, it has long been no secret that the Payment & Banking organised event Transactions goes into the second round on November 19!
 After the big Success of the past year this year again we are pitching the tents in Offenbach near Frankfurt/Main.

-At the event the most important heads of the digitization, payment– and Banking-industry.
+At the event the most important heads of the Digitization, Payment– and Banking-industry.
 Besides the many great participants, an event is only as good as its speakers on stage.
-The Transactions is one of the few interdisciplinary conferences in the DACH region that offers a stage for lateral thinkers from various industries on the topic of “digital structural change”.
+The Transactions is one of the few interdisciplinary conferences in the DACH region that offers a stage for lateral thinkers from various industries on the subject of “digital structural change”.
 We are once again looking forward to national and international stars from the digital business who will give an outlook on the most important trends in the industry.

 We are happy about your acceptance for Transactions 20 in November: Please introduce yourself briefly.

 I am Verena Thaler, Head of Strategy & Business Development at Raisin.
 In Germany, our platform for investment under the WorldSaving known.

 With my teams I develop individual funding strategies for our partner banks.
 Through Raisin’s pan-European platforms, these banks gain access to cross-border deposit funding and can thus cost-effectively diversify their funding sources.
 Furthermore, I am also responsible for the strategic orientation of Raisin.